 Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
-Our chief operating decision-maker is our chief executive officer.
+Our chief operating decision-making group is composed of the chief executive officer.
 The Company functions in two operating segments about which separate financial information is available as follows: